sandialabs/vvtest/README.md

 ## Documentation

 * Run `vvtest -h` to show the options.
-* Run `vvtest help <subhelp>` to get help by topic area, such as "resources" and "filters".
 * The RELEASE_NOTES file is kept up to date.
-* Additional documentation available on the wiki.
+* Additional documentation is available on the wiki.

-## Additional Utilities

-* The vvtools V&V testing utilities.
-This is a collection of Exodus-based utilities for running verification analyses on simulation output.
-It has its origins in ALEGRA but is much more generally applicable.
-The main tools here are `exodus.py`, not to be confused with the  seacas file of the same name, and `vcomp`, a convergence analysis tool.

 ## Download and Install

-Since the only dependency is a *NIX OS with basic Python, just clone the **vvtest** repository and run the `vvtest` script.
+Since the only dependency is Python, just clone the **vvtest** repository and run the `vvtest` script.
 You can optionally run the `install_vvtest` script to install into a prefix of your choice.